How to configure single sign-on to an Application Proxy application

 Configure the specific type of single sign-on.
 The sign-on methods are classified based on what type of authentication the backend application uses.
 App Proxy applications support three types of sign-on:

 Password-based sign-on: Password-based sign-on can be used for any application that uses username and password fields to sign on.
-Configuration steps are in Configure password Single sign-on for an Azure AD gallery application.
+Configuration steps are in Configure password Single sign-on for a Microsoft Entra gallery application.

 Integrated Windows authentication: For applications using integrated Windows authentication (IWA), single sign-on is enabled through Kerberos Constrained Delegation (KCD).
 This method gives Application Proxy Connectors permission in Active Directory to impersonate users, and to send and receive tokens on their behalf.
 Details on configuring KCD can be found in the Single Sign-On with KCD documentation.